 Amistad National Recreation Area offers hikers a number of trails to explore, whether you are interested in just a short walk or a more ambitious hike.
 You are welcome to hike on your own, and guided hikes are available on Saturday mornings.
 Contact (830)775-7491 ext.
-211 for more information.
+3200 for more information and availability.

 The Sunrise Trail is 2.1 miles long and connects the park Visitor Center with Spur 454.
 Located on the old Brite Ranch, you will see a large variety of plants and birds while hiking.
 There are benches so you may sit and enjoy the sweeping views of the lake.
 Click here for a brochure with plant information.
 Click here for a printable trail map of the Sunrise Trail.